Barclays Maintains Intellia Therapeutics (NTLA) Overweight Recommendation

 What is the Fund Sentiment?

 There are 636 funds or institutions reporting positions in Intellia Therapeutics.
-This is a decrease of 11 owner(s) or 1.70% in the last quarter.
-Average portfolio weight of all funds dedicated to NTLA is 0.23%, an increase of 0.81%.
-Total shares owned by institutions decreased in the last three months by 0.28% to 94,337K shares.
-The put/call ratio of NTLA is 1.17, indicating a bearish outlook.
+This is a decrease of 7 owner(s) or 1.09% in the last quarter.
+Average portfolio weight of all funds dedicated to NTLA is 0.23%, an increase of 11.43%.
+Total shares owned by institutions increased in the last three months by 0.08% to 94,647K shares.
+The put/call ratio of NTLA is 1.02, indicating a bearish outlook.

 What are Other Shareholders Doing?